WHMJ: Majic 99.3 and 104.5

 When the station was a Hot AC format as "Kiss FM" it boasted a large staff of live and local on air personalities.
 Until 2006, the station had a live personality in studio 24/7, even during the syndicated shows "American Top 40 with Casey Kasem" and "Saturday Night 80s."
 Voicetracking was occasionally used, but a live in studio board-op was always present.
 Now as Majic, the station is Top 40 and is automated 24/7 and the studio is unmanned.
 The station airs the syndicated Dave and Jimmy morning show out of WNCI Columbus.

 Sale to Seven Mountains Media

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WHMJ, WXMJ, and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WHMJ, WXMJ, and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.

+WUZZ Radio

+On October 16, 2023, WHMJ and WXMJ changed their formats from top 40/CHR to classic hits, branded as "WUZZ Radio".